School of Medicine

 Conditions of your offer

-Academic conditions
+1. Academic conditions

-Undergraduate Medicine at the University of Nottingham and University of Lincoln
+Undergraduate Medicine at the University of Nottingham

-• You must meet the grade requirements outlined on UCAS Hub by 31 August 2024.
+• You must meet the grade requirements outlined on UCAS Hub by 31 August 2026.

-• If your offer is conditional on your degree qualification, evidence should be provided by 20 July 2024.
+• If your offer is conditional on your degree qualification, evidence should be provided by 31 July 2026.

 Graduate Entry Medicine

-• You must meet the degree and any other requirements outlined on UCAS Hub by 20 July 2024.
+• You must meet the degree and any other requirements outlined on UCAS Hub by 31 July 2026.

-• We need to receive your degree certificate (or a final ratified transcript of studies if you don't have your certificate) by 20 July 2024.
+• We need to receive your degree certificate (or a final ratified transcript of studies if you don't have your certificate) by 31 July 2026.
 The only exception is if you receive an offer after this date.
 We do not accept letters from course leaders or chairs of exam boards.

-Non-academic conditions
+2. Non-academic conditions

 Health clearance

-The university may need to carry out a full assessment of your support needs in order to ensure that it can fully meet its legal obligations to you.
+The university may need to carry out a full assessment of your support needs to ensure that it can fully meet its legal obligations to you.
 Very occasionally, the university may determine that it is not able to provide the support required, in which case the offer will be withdrawn.

-If you disclose a disability, the University Disability Support Services may contact you to discuss possible reasonable adjustments to support you with your studies.
+If you disclose a disability, the university Disability Support Services may contact you to discuss possible reasonable adjustments to support you with your studies.

 It is your responsibility to ensure that you complete the occupational health process to be cleared as fit to study.
 Failure to complete this means you have not complied with the requirements of your course and will not be able to start with the rest of your year group.